mkmanomohan/JSP-Code-Snippets/README.md

 # first-sample-repo
-This is the first sample repo
+This is the first sample repository